wh-alice/mig_sql/asql/sample/world-wide-importers/installation-and-configuration.md

 2. Open SQL Server Management Studio and connect to your server in Azure.
 3. Right-click on the **Databases** node, and select **Import Data-Tier Application**.
 4. In the **Import Settings** select **Import from local disk** and select the bacpac of the sample database from your file system.
-5. Under **Database Settings** change the database name to *WideWorldImportersDW* and select the target edition and service objective to use.
+5. Under **Database Settings** change the database name to *WideWorldImporters* and select the target edition and service objective to use.
 6. Click **Next** and **Finish** to kick off deployment.
-It will take a few minutes to complete.
-When specifying a service objective lower than S2 it may take longer.
+It will a few minutes to complete on a P1.
+If a lower pricing tier is desired, it is recommended to import into a new P1 database, and then change the pricing tier to the desired level.

 ## Configuration

-[Applies to SQL Server 2016 (and later) Developer/Evaluation/Enterprise Edition]
+### Full-Text Indexing

-The sample database can make use of PolyBase to query files in Hadoop or Azure blob storage.
-However, that feature is not installed by default with SQL Server - you need to select it during SQL Server setup.
+The sample database can make use of Full-Text Indexing.
+However, that feature is not installed by default with SQL Server - you need to select it during SQL Server setup (it is enabled by default in Azure SQL DB).
 Therefore, a post-installation step is required.

-1. In SQL Server Management Studio, connect to the WideWorldImportersDW database and open a new query window.
+1. In SQL Server Management Studio, connect to the WideWorldImporters database and open a new query window.
-2. Run the following T-SQL command to enable the use of PolyBase in the database:
+2. Run the following T-SQL command to enable the use of Full-Text Indexing in the database:
+    `EXECUTE Application.Configuration_ApplyFullTextIndexing`

+### SQL Server Audit

+Applies to: SQL Server

+Enabling auditing in SQL Server requires server configuration.
+To enable SQL Server audit for the WideWorldImporters sample, run the following statement in the database:

+    EXECUTE [Application].[Configuration_ApplyAuditing]

+In Azure SQL Database, Audit is configured through the [Azure portal](https://portal.azure.com/).

+### Row-Level Security

+Applies to: Azure SQL Database

+Row-Level Security is not enabled by default in the bacpac download of WideWorldImporters.
+To enable Row-Level Security in the database, run the following stored procedure:

-   EXECUTE [Application].[Configuration_ApplyPolyBase]
+    EXECUTE [Application].[Configuration_ApplyAuditing]